 - Where should you place the page elements that you don’t want your visitors to miss?

-Answers to these questions allow you to gather a deeper understanding of visitor behavior and you find out if there’s anything that you need to change on the page to boost user engagement and eventually your landing page conversion rates.
+Answers to these questions allow you to gather a deeper understanding of visitor behavior and you find out if there’s anything that you need to change on the page.

 Considerations for using heat maps